adcomsolutions/pampy-servicenow/README.md

 | zipLongest | Undocumented, seems to be for internal use only      |

 ### Curried Matchers
 We curry our target argument, which fundamentally changes the usage of the _() and _.pairs() methods in comparison to the vanilla match()/matchPairs() functions.

-It means the patterns are provided first and the target value is provided second, in a argument set.
+This means that the patterns are provided _first_ and that the target value is provided second, in a separate argument set.

 #### Example

 ``` javascript